SqueezyDough/orbit-ai/README.md

 `npm run watch`

 ### Browser-sync
 I've included browser sync in the gulp.js file.
 Browser-sync can do mulitple things.
 It can auto-refresh the page after save.
-It also has grid and oultining options via the dashboard.
+It also has grid and outlining options via the dashboard.

 * Port browser-sync: <your port + 1>
 * Port browsersync dashboard: <your port + 2>